Mario Judah: Career

 In February 2024, after a series of snippets were posted on his Instagram account through 2023, two years after his previous release, Judah released his second EP called Endure.
 It was also revealed that Judah signed to Universal Music Group, after a complicated deal with Atlantic Records.

 On March 4, 2025, after a year of absence, Judah released a single titled "Love You Anymore" as well as its corresponding music video.
 The music video gained further attention due to Judah appearing to have gone through weight loss after being overweight for most of his career.
 On April 14, Judah released another single titled "Never Again" as well as its corresponding music video.

-On October 21, 2025, Judah released his third project, EP called Sad Metal.
-EP marked change from his former signature rage and trap metal style to more emo-infused cloud rap.
+On October 21, 2025, Judah released his third project, an EP titled Sad Metal.
+The EP marked a shift from his former signature rage and trap metal sound to more emo-infused cloud rap.
+On February 7, 2026, Mad Metal, a follow-up EP, was released, which returned to his usual sound.

 Artistry

 Judah's rap style has been described as horrorcore with unique vibrato vocals.
 According to Judah, he only recently discovered that he can sing, which led him to pursue rap for himself rather than producing for other artists.
 He has cited rock bands like Breaking Benjamin, Five Finger Death Punch, and Pantera as his musical influences.
 Notable fans of Judah are fellow rappers Trippie Redd and Lil Uzi Vert.